Succession to the Crown Act

 The Succession to the Crown Bill makes several key changes:

-• Royal Marriage Consent: The bill requires the six individuals next in line to the throne to obtain the Sovereign's consent before marriage.
-Failure to do so disqualifies them and their descendants from succession.
-The outdated Royal Marriages Act 1772 is repealed, with exceptions made for certain past marriages.
+- Royal Marriages: The six individuals next in line to the throne must obtain the Sovereign's consent before marrying.
+Failure to obtain consent disqualifies the individual and their descendants from the succession.
+The existing Royal Marriages Act 1772, which previously governed this matter, is repealed, with provisions for existing marriages to be regularized where appropriate.

-• Consequential Amendments: The bill makes consequential amendments to several historical Acts, including the Treason Act 1351, the Bill of Rights, and the Act of Settlement, to reflect the changes in succession rules.
+- Consequential Amendments: The bill makes consequential amendments to several existing Acts, including the Treason Act 1351, the Bill of Rights, the Act of Settlement, and the Regency Act 1937, to ensure consistency with the changes to the rules of succession.

 Government Spending